sysgears/apollo-universal-starter-kit/README.md

 This starter kit is designed so you can use it for just web, mobile or projects using both together.
 In case you do not want to use mobile, just set both `builders.ios.enabled` or `builders.android.enabled` settings in `.spinrc.js` to `false`.

-We have integrated [React Native Web], so writing `universal` components that can run both on web and mobile platforms is possible.
-In this case you can write your components with React Native's building blocks that are supported in [React Native Web] and run them both on web and mobile.

-To cover more differences you can use platform-specific files.
+To cover differences between platforms you can use platform-specific files.

 ```
 MyComponent.web.jsx